kwhitejr/cli-basics/README.md

 Our next goal is build the base files for a new project.
 It will have the following structure:
 ```
 Project
+│
 ├── js
 │    └── app.js
+│
 ├── css
 │    └── styles.css
 │
 └── index.html
 ```

+Let's begin by running `cd ~`...

+Okay!
+You're back in your user home directory.
+This is a test!
+Navigate back to your DevLeague folder using the change directory command.

+> HINT: if you type fast and keep misspelling, use [TAB]-complete in order to autocomplete what you need.
+For example, from your desktop directory, type `cd De` and then hit tab!
+The terminal will either auto-complete "DevLeague" or give you all options that start with `De`, from which you can type further.

+#### Create Project Directory
+"cli-basics" will be the name of our new project.
+From the DevLeague directory, use the make directory command, `mkdir`, to create a new directory named "cli-basics".
+Use the list command to confirm the folder's creation, then use the change directory command to enter the folder.

+#### Create Multiple Folders At Once
+Now we are finally ready to create our base files!
+First, let's create the two folders, "js" and "css", which will store our javascript and CSS files, respectively.
+One cool thing about the make directory command is that you can create several folders at once by separating each folder name with a space.
+Run `mkdir js css` and then the list command to see both folders!

+#### Create Files
+In order to create a __file__ (as opposed to a directory), we use the `touch` command. `touch` works just like `mkdir`, except that it creates files instead of folders.
+Because it is used to create files, we must remember to include the file type via the extension.

+From the project's home directory (`.../cli-basics/`), use the touch command to create an `index.html` file.
+Use the list command to confirm that the file was created.